Sydnee Washington

 Sydnee Washington is an American comedian, actress, model, and podcaster.
 She appeared on Comedy Central's Up Next showcase in 2018.
-Washington hosts the podcast Hobby Hunter and co-hosts the comedy podcast The Unofficial Expert with Marie Faustin.
-Her work has been recommended by The New York Times, Time Out, New York Post and W.
+Washington co-hosted the comedy podcast The Unofficial Expert with Marie Faustin.
+Their latest podcast Mess premiered in 2024.
+Her work has been highlighted in The New York Times, Time Out, New York Post, and W.

 Career

 Washington pursued comedy based on a friend's recommendation.
 Working at a high-end cocktail lounge she would frequently banter with customers.
 Her friend filmed several of the bits and edited them into a reel to convince Washington to pursue comedy.
 She first performed stand-up in 2013.

 She gained wider prominence after she appeared in Comedy Central's 2018 Up Next showcase.
 That year she also hosted Death of a Bottle Girl, a one-woman show that was called "hilarious" by Time Out.

 With Marie Faustin and Aminah Imani, she co-hosted the Sunday night Knitting Factory comedy showcase originally started by comedian Hannibal Burress.
-She also co-hosts the comedy podcast The Unofficial Expert with Faustin, where they interview experts from various fields.
+She also co-hosted the comedy podcast The Unofficial Expert with Faustin, where the two interviewed experts from various fields and shared their own life experience.
 The podcast was recommended by Vulture.

 In 2020, due to social distancing requirements related to COVID-19, Washington no longer had the option of performing live stand-up.
 She began hosting a weekly Instagram Live show called Syd Can Cook to have a consistent platform to perform for an audience.
 She is assisted in person by her friend Karolena Greenidge, and they go live with various comedians who attempt to assist Washington follow a recipe, like chicken tikka masala and shrimp scampi.